 The whites and rosés from

-this region have fruit flavors.
+this region have fruit flavours.
 The whites are quenching like lemonade

 with hints of melon and gooseberry with a slightly chalky texture.
 The

-rosés also quench like lemonade but carry a red berry flavor.
+rosés also quench like lemonade but carry a red berry flavour.

 When visiting Minho, try to stop in at: